Scotland national rugby union team: Trophies within the Six Nations

 The Triple Crown is awarded to the Scotland, England, Ireland or Wales national side if they can beat the other three 'Home Nation' sides in the Six Nations tournament of that year.
 Ireland is the current holder.

 The Calcutta Cup is awarded to the winner of the Scotland – England match in the Six Nations tournament.
-England is the current holder.
+Scotland is the current holder.

 The Centenary Quaich is awarded to the winner of the Scotland – Ireland match in the Six Nations tournament.
 Ireland is the current holder.

 The Auld Alliance Trophy is awarded to the winner of the Scotland – France match in the Six Nations tournament.
-France is the current holder.
+Scotland is the current holder.

 The Doddie Weir Cup is awarded to the winner of the Scotland – Wales match in the Six Nations tournament.
 Scotland is the current holder.

 The Cuttitta Cup is awarded to the winner of the Scotland – Italy match in the Six Nations tournament.
-Scotland is the current holder.
+Italy is the current holder.

 Beating all the sides in the Six Nations is called a Grand Slam but this has no trophy.